Ray Rayner: Ray Rayner and His Friends

 Starting in 1962, Rayner began hosting his own long-running Ray Rayner and His Friends, which had the title Breakfast With Bugs Bunny when he became its host; it was renamed in 1964.
 The show featured old cartoons such as various Warner Brothers character cartoons, arts-and-crafts, which often ended up as a gluey mess, and animals such as Chelveston the Duck who was named after RAF Chelveston where Rayner was stationed during World War II.
 Chelveston occasionally bit and Rayner was notably wary.
-During these segments, Chelveston walked around the set, eat, or bathe while a then-current top 40 song was played.
+During these segments, Chelveston walked around the set, ate, or bathed while a then-current top 40 song was played.
 Rayner later said he put duck feed in the cuffs of his coveralls so Chelveston nipped at them, then save himself from the duck by giving him a head of lettuce to pick apart.
 What was not known to the public until after the program was no longer on the air was that Chelveston was actually played by four different ducks over the years.

 Rayner also had a talking dog puppet, Cuddly Dudley, created and voiced by Roy Brown, a.k.a.
 "Cooky the Cook" from Bozo's Circus and The Bozo Show.
 The segment highlighted viewer mail which included many hand-drawn pictures submitted by children.
 The segment was often humorous as it was a chance for Rayner and Brown to interact and use comedic ad-libs.
 He always wore a jumpsuit, covered with small pieces of paper that held reminders of what to do next on the program (a cartoon, a commercial, a visit from Chelveston, etc.).
 He would also simulcast traffic reports from sister station WGN Radio over stock footage of traffic moving along the Chicago-area Interstates.
 During baseball season, he showed and narrated highlights of the Cubs and White Sox games from the previous day, wearing a custom-sewn ball cap that had the front half of each team's cap, resulting in a two-billed cap which he spun around, depending on which team's highlights were being shown.
+Rayner would do the same thing for the Bears during football season.